danielaparker/jsoncons/doc/ref/jsonpath/jsonpath.md

 The jsonpath extension implements [Stefan Goessner's JSONPath](http://goessner.net/articles/JsonPath/).
 It provides functions for search and "search and replace" using JSONPath expressions.

-Version 0.161.0 is a significant rewrite of the jsonpath extension.
-The functions `json_query` and `json_replace`, however, are compatible with earlier versions.
+This document describes version 0.161.0 of the jsonpath extension.
+Version 0.161.0 is a significant rewrite.
+Documentaion for 0.160.0 and earlier may be found [here](https://github.com/danielaparker/jsoncons/blob/v0.160.0/doc/ref/jsonpath/jsonpath.md).

 ### Classes
 <table border="0">